Teams and organizations of the Marvel Cinematic Universe: Avengers

-The Avengers appear in the films The Avengers, Avengers: Age of Ultron, Captain America: Civil War, Avengers: Infinity War, Captain Marvel (mid-credits scene), and Avengers: Endgame; as well as the Disney+ series Loki (archival footage).
-Alternate versions of the team also appear in the animated Disney+ series What If...?.
-Individual members of the Avengers are central characters in almost all films of the MCU.

 Children of Thanos

-The Children of Thanos were an elite team of powerful individuals who used their abilities to serve their adoptive father Thanos.
-As Thanos's vicious generals, they assisted him in his mission to find and harness the power of the Infinity Stones.
-Thanos adopted six known children: Ebony Maw, Proxima Midnight, Corvus Glaive, Cull Obsidian, Gamora, and Nebula, and trained them in the ways of combat, turning each of them into a deadly warrior.
-Over the years, Gamora and Nebula would both turn on Thanos, while the rest of his children continued to serve him faithfully.
-In 2018, once Thanos initiated his crusade to acquire the six Infinity Stones, he sends them to Earth in order to retrieve the Time and Mind Stones.
-Maw and Obsidian attempt to remove the former from Doctor Strange's Eye of Agamotto while Glaive and Midnight attempt to steal the latter from Vision, but they are each killed by members of the Avengers.
-Five years later, alternate versions of the Children of Thanos from 2014 time-travel to 2023 and participate in the battle between Thanos's forces and the Avengers, Guardians of the Galaxy, Masters of the Mystic Arts, and Ravagers.
-Obsidian and Glaive are killed during the battle, while Maw and Midnight both disintegrate after Stark uses the Infinity Stones to snap his fingers.
+The Children of Thanos were an elite team of powerful people who served Thanos as generals and agents.
+Thanos adopted six known children—Ebony Maw, Proxima Midnight, Corvus Glaive, Cull Obsidian, Gamora, and Nebula—and trained them in the ways of combat, turning each of them into a deadly warrior.
+Over the years, Gamora and Nebula would turn on Thanos, while the rest of his children continued to serve him faithfully.

+In 2018, as Thanos began his crusade to acquire the six Infinity Stones, he sent his children to Earth to retrieve the Time and Mind Stones.
+Maw and Obsidian attempted to remove the former from Doctor Strange's Eye of Agamotto while Glaive and Midnight attempted to steal the latter from Vision.
+Five years later, alternate versions of the Children of Thanos from 2014 time-traveled to 2023 and participated in the battle between Thanos's forces and the Avengers, Guardians of the Galaxy, Masters of the Mystic Arts, and Ravagers.
+Obsidian and Glaive were killed during the battle, while Maw and Midnight disintegrated after Stark gathered the Infinity Stones and snapped his fingers.
 An alternate version shown in What If...? shows how Thanos lost the team to the Collector when he became good.